equalities and accesibility Plans

 • Diversity initiative through history and curriculum changes

-• Transgender support document produced by the trust
+• Transgender support document produced by the trust in response to government guidance

 • Assemblies on protected characteristics